HaJaehee/SkipGraph/docs/tests.md

 # # Test Documentation

-This document describes the methods we used to write integration tests for our SkipGraph implementation, and how can one add more tests
+This document describes the methods we used to write integration tests for our SkipGraph implementation, and how can one add more tests.

 ## # SkipNode Tests
-There are a couple of Integration tests that we are performing.

-### 1 SearchByNumID Test
+### Conducting SearchByNumID Test

 In this test case we are testing the SearchByNumID method which does the
 following: